JedLee6/Top150-LeetCode-Quick-Review-Notes/Array,String_016_42. Trapping Rain Water.md

 ![pic1.png](https://raw.githubusercontent.com/JedLee6/PublicPicBed/main/uPic/d5703973-8ea3-4427-8e28-a6cd53053572_1681157571.4794183.webp)

 - As shown in the figure we start with finding the left most height and the right most height and then we do left++ , right-- and continue.
 Now if the new left height is greater than max left height then we update the lmax height and similarly for the right side.
-- When This is not the case the we proceed with the side with the minimum height , say it's left for the further understanding , now we take the difference b/w the left heights and add to the water stored i.ei.e*i*.*e* `water += lmax - height[lpos];` or `water += rmax - height[rpos];` according to the current scenario as explained above.
+- When This is not the case the we proceed with the side with the minimum height , say it's left for the further understanding , now we take the difference b/w the left heights and add to the water stored i.e `water += lmax - height[lpos];` or `water += rmax - height[rpos];` according to the current scenario as explained above.

-- In the same way depicted above we further continue till the loop i.ei.e*i*.*e* ends `while(lpos <= ros)` then we would finally obtain the water which can be trapped during this process.
+- In the same way depicted above we further continue till the loop i.e ends `while(lpos <= ros)` then we would finally obtain the water which can be trapped during this process.